rubinius/rubinius-website-archive/_posts/2013-06-22-concurrent-garbage-collection.markdown

 ### Running young collections while concurrently marking

-So on thing that is of concern with doing a concurrent garbage collection of the whole program, is what happens to the young generation.
+One thing that is of concern when doing a concurrent garbage collection of the whole program is what happens to the young generation.
 As explained earlier, Rubinius has a generational garbage collector, so we run different styles of collection at different times.
 Only when a young collection can't satisfy memory release, or we have